ricardocajo/error-monitor-ros-gazebo/README.md

 eventually robot1.velocity > 2.0
 ```

-#### After a drone is at a certain altitude both rotors always have the same velocity up until the drone decreases to a certain altitude
+#### After a drone is at a certain altitude, both rotors always have the same velocity up until the drone decreases to a certain altitude
 ```
-# The language can't inherently have a way to interact with specific components of a robot
+# The language cannot inherently have a way to interact with specific components of a robot
-# like the rotors, because it doesn't know which topic to get information from.
+# like the rotors because it does not know which topic to get information from.
 The user
 # needs to declare these specific topics to be able to interact with them.
 decl rotor1_vel /drone_mov/rotor1 Vector3.linear.x
 decl rotor2_vel /drone_mov/rotor2 Vector3.linear.x